CREATE YOUR OWN AUDIO RECORDINGS

 Audacity (Windows, Mac)

 Ocenaudio (Windows, Mac)

 Please remember that audio files also need to be accompanied by either a text transcript or text description that provides an equivalent version of the information.
-If you need a transcript of your audio file created, please contact the CAFE at firstname.lastname@example.org and share your audio file with us.
+If you need a transcript of your audio file created, please visit our Captioning page and complete the Captioning Request Form located at the bottom.